MaiTaiTom Gets The Royal Treatment…Two Weeks Exploring London and Scotland

 …peacocks wanting to learn how to play the bagpipe.

-We all agreed the Scottish people were the nicest people we’ve encountered in any country, and that included the folks who we understood virtually nothing of what they were attempting to say (although the dialect is a bit easier to understand after a few whisky drinks).
+We all agreed the Scottish people were the nicest people we’ve encountered in any country, and that included the folks who we understood virtually nothing of what they were attempting to say (although the dialect is a bit easier to follow after a few whiskey drinks).

 DAY ONE: What Airport Nightmare, Our New Favorite Airline, A Long Trip, Grand Hotel, Location Location Location, Arms Race, The World Is Our Oyster (Card), Mind The Gap, A Walk Through The Park, No Corgis, Diana’s Ancestral House, I’ll Never Find Another Mew, Chopin & Churchill, No Wrath Of Khan’s, Some Like It Hot and Tracy’s In The Kitchen

 “Biggest Move in Aviation History,” the headlines shouted in our newspaper on the Saturday morning of our departure from LAX.
 “Be sure to leave for the airport early,” the story went on to caution.
 It seemed we had selected our departure day on the exact date LAX would endeavor to have 21 airlines play musical chairs and change terminals.
 The warnings were dire.
 “Leave early!!!
 Expect delays!!!”